Eurostar + NightJet to Austria

 How to book Eurostar + NightJet journeys

-You can book Eurostar + Nightjet journeys as two separate sections online, but doing it as one booking still seems to be difficult or unachievable.
+You can book Eurostar + Nightjet journeys separately online, but doing it as one booking still seems too difficult for ticket websites.
+Or you can contact an expert rail-booking agency to organise your journey for you.

 Booking online